WWE News: 2017 WWE Hall Of Fame ‘Warrior Award’ Recipient Revealed

 Eric LeGrand is the newest inductee as a WWE Hall of Fame Warrior Award recipient.
 LeGrand has taken his tragic moment from 2010 to inspire others and turn what could have been a downward spiral in his life to what has now earned him a spot as a WWE award winner.

 LeGrand told ESPN that he was “in complete shock” when he found out that he was going to be honored during WrestleMania weekend.
-As the previous years, Dana Warrior, widow of the Ultimate Warrior, will be presenting the award.
+Like the previous years, Dana Warrior, widow of the Ultimate Warrior, will be presenting the award.
 Along with the Friday before WrestleMania, LeGrand will also be honored on the night of the event.